ashutoshbodade/edshare-techathon/README.md

 - Firebase Cloud Functions for pushing notification to subscribed topic

 # key features
--chat privately to all students in perticular institute -realtime chat receipts like send, delivered, read -send or post publically any type of file like document, video, image, audio, ppt, docx, etc -login using mobile and otp so need to remember password
+- chat privately to all students in perticular institute
+- realtime chat receipts like send, delivered, read
+- send or post publically any type of file like document, video, image, audio, ppt, docx, etc
+- login using mobile and otp so need to remember password

 # demo